Jackal (Marvel Comics character): Spider-Island

-It's later revealed that the Jackal has been monitoring Peter's accidental creation of Alpha, and has set his sights on Spider-Man's new protégé.
-The Jackal resurfaces accompanied by his cloned mutated human-spider hybrids of Soria and is bent on harvesting Alpha's powers for himself to clone a race of Alpha males.
-But his plans fail as the Alpha energy cannot be cloned, resulting in a collection of powerless, near-mindless copies of Alpha, all of which are destroyed when the enraged Alpha breaks free.
-It was revealed that the two versions of Jackal that Spider-Man and Alpha fought were also clones.
+It is later revealed that the Jackal has been monitoring Peter's accidental creation of Alpha, and has set his sights on Spider-Man's new protégé.
+The Jackal resurfaces accompanied by his cloned mutated human-spider hybrids of Spider-Queen and is bent on harvesting Alpha's powers for himself to clone a race of Alpha males.
+But his plans fail as the Alpha energy cannot be cloned, resulting in powerless, near-mindless copies of Alpha, all of which are destroyed when the enraged Alpha breaks free.
+It is then revealed that the two versions of Jackal that Spider-Man and Alpha fought were also clones.

 Superior Spider-Man era

-When Otto Octavius's mind possessed Spider-Man's body, the X-Men battles a 30 ft. human-spider hybrid attacking New York which turns out to be a human created by the Jackal using Mister Sinister's works.
-The Jackal later attacks the Superior Spider-Man and the new Scarlet Spider with some mutant-powered spider-clones.
+When Otto Octavius's mind possesses Spider-Man's body, the X-Men battle a 30 ft. human-spider hybrid attacking New York which turns out to be a human mutant created by the Jackal using Mister Sinister's works, a "daughter" of Scott Summers, Gwen, and Soria named as "Gwen Warren / Spider-Girl".
+The Jackal later attacks the Superior Spider-Man and the new Scarlet Spider with mutant-powered spider-clones.
 Superior Spider-Man kills the clones by destroying the Jackal's hideout, but the Jackal escapes.
 It is revealed that he kept samples of Scarlet Spider's DNA.
 The Jackal tells Carrion that he is prepared to develop Spidercide 2.0.